If you ask me, this is prime box set watching season.

 If you’re a fan of Outlander, then you’ll love Jamestown.
 This period drama is based on the notion of young women being shipped over to the New World to marry settlers and keep them civilised.

 Although it’s made by the team behind Downton Abbey, the show has a lot more in common with a Western.
 There’s plenty of rough-around-the-edges men and women chafing against the sexism of the time.
+Now available through Sky’s On Demand service, we reckon this is one of the best box sets on Sky this year so far.

 The Good Doctor, S1